osmandapp/web/main/docs/technical/build-osmand/how-to-compile-the-android-version.md

 Gradle task **assembleNightlyFreeLegacyFatDebug** will produce apk at *android/OsmAnd/build/outputs/apk/* *nightlyFreeLegacyFat/debug/OsmAnd-nightlyFree-legacy-fat-debug.apk*.
 Task name *assembleNightlyFreeLegacyFatDebug* consists of :
 - assemble - standard task to build apk
 - nightlyFree - build flavor described below
 - legacy - legacy / opengl / opengldebug - defines whether produced apk will have native libraries to use opengl map rendering or not.
-More information in Development plugin.
+More information in OsmAnd development plugin.
 - fat - fat (all native targets) / armv7 / arm64 / x86 / armonly - select which native libraries will be inside apk.
 - debug - debug / release - standard task